Key facts

 What are the April 2026 changes to BPR?

-The Autumn Budget 2024 announced that from April 2026, the first £1 million of combined BPR and APR qualifying assets will continue to attract 100% relief.
-Above £1 million, relief is reduced to 50% — meaning IHT will be charged at an effective rate of 20% on the excess.
+From 6 April 2026, the first £2.5 million per estate of combined BPR and APR qualifying assets continues to attract 100% relief.
+Above £2.5 million, relief is reduced to 50% — meaning IHT is charged at an effective rate of 20% on the excess.
+The 100% allowance was originally announced at £1 million in the Autumn Budget 2024, then raised to £2.5 million on 23 December 2025.

 Do AIM shares qualify for BPR?

 Yes.
 Shares listed on the Alternative Investment Market (AIM) are treated as unquoted for BPR purposes and currently qualify for 100% relief.
-From April 2026, AIM shares will receive 50% relief (not 100%), regardless of the £1m threshold.
+From 6 April 2026, AIM shares will receive 50% relief (not 100%), regardless of the £2.5m allowance.

 Can I claim BPR on a buy-to-let property business?